Application and Financial Aid

 Stanford OHS does not require TOEFL scores for admission, but all applicants must submit a score report from one of the seven approved tests.
 The SAT is the most commonly available test outside of the United States, but you may take any of the approved tests.
 Your score report must be received with your application, by the application deadline.

 Communication With Parents

 Please note that there is a parent questionnaire portion of the application that must be written or translated in to English.
 If admitted, Stanford OHS holds annual Parent-Teacher Conferences, as well as additional instructor and administrative meetings in English.
 The family will be expected to find an adult who can act as a translator for these circumstances.

 As an online school, students can attend Stanford OHS from their home country.
 We do not require attendance in person.
 Stanford OHS is not involved in student visa arrangements.

-Students are allowed to take courses between 6:00am and 10:30pm in their local time zone.
-We want to ensure that students are able to get enough sleep to remain focused and healthy, and are in a position to be mentally present and active in class.
+Students are allowed to take courses between 6:00 am and 10:30 pm Pacific Time in their local time zone.
+We want to ensure that students are able to get enough sleep to remain focused and healthy, so that they are in a position to be mentally present and active in class.
 Students who wish to take a class outside of these hours because of unique circumstances must obtain special permission.
 These requests will be evaluated on a case-by-case basis after the student is enrolled at the school.
 More information about course times at Stanford OHS can be found at Take the Tour.